 - Wonder Twin Powers

 Tomoe The Techno Golem

-- Cursed with Awesome: She relishes her power and can no longer imagine what life was like without them.
+- Cursed With Awesome: She relishes her power and can no longer imagine what life is like without them.
 Considering they granted her wealth and prestige, it is hard to say that she is wrong.

 - Cyber Ninja: Runs a clan of Cyber Ninja with Laser Blade Katanas.